vladimirantigua/TLSLite/README.md

 # TLSLite
-TLSLite - developed a simplified version of the TLS protocol in (Java).
-### The TLSLite is used to build a simple file transfer application.
+TLSLite - developed a simplified version of the TLS protocol in **Java** and can be used to build a simple file transfer application.
 **Note:** the TLSLite leave out lots of options and simplify the message format.